cwendorf/EASI/C-ITNSExamples/Thomason/README.md

 ### Overview of this Example

-The **Thomason** documents and files analyze an example of a within-subjects design for two time points (from _[ITNS](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_, Ch.
+The **Thomason** files analyze an example of a within-subjects design for two time points (from _[ITNS](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_, Ch.
 8).
 These analyses include the following:

 - Analyses of Variable Differences (equivalent to a comparison analysis two instances of a variable)
 - Analyses of Multiple Studies (examples from three different replication studies)